 Information is identifiable, accurately recorded, current and able to be accessed and understood by those who need it.

 The information of older people is confidential and managed appropriately, in line with their informed consent.
-Current policies and procedures guide the way workers undertake their roles.

-- 2.7.1 The provider implements an information management system to securely manage records. - 2.7.2 The provider's information management system ensures that: - a) workers and older people have access to the right information at the right time to deliver and receive quality care and services - b) the accuracy and completeness of information collected and stored is maintained - c) informed consent is sought to collect, use and store the information of older people or to disclose their information (including assessments) to other parties - d) older people understand their right to access or correct their information or withdraw their consent to share information - e) information from different sources is integrated. - 2.7.3 The provider regularly reviews and improves the effectiveness of the information management system. - 2.7.4 The provider maintains policies and procedures that are current, regularly reviewed, informed by contemporary, evidence-based practices, and are understood and accessible by workers and relevant parties.
+- 2.7.1 The provider implements an information management system to securely manage records. - 2.7.2 The provider's information management system ensures that: - a) workers and older people have access to the right information at the right time to deliver and receive quality care and services - b) the accuracy and completeness of information collected and stored is maintained

+- informed consent is sought to collect, use and store the information of older people or to disclose their information (including assessments) to other parties - d) older people understand their right to access or correct their information or withdraw their consent to share information - e) information from different sources is integrated. - 2.7.3 The provider regularly reviews and improves the effectiveness of the information management system.